komahanb/komahanb.github.io/_projects/computational-infrastructure.md

 ![](/files/ouu-span-2.png)

-For implementation of the computational physics framework, I prefer to work with abstracted mathematical models with generic forms and use their state and design variable derivatives to implement the numerical solution framework.
+For implementation of the computational physics framework, I prefer to work with abstracted mathematical models with generic forms and merely use their state and design variable derivatives to implement the numerical solution framework.

-- For the implementation of the solution framework, the residuals and their state derivatives (Jacobian) are wired into linear and nonlinear solution methods.
+- For implementation of the solution framework, the residuals and their state derivatives (Jacobian) are wired into linear and nonlinear solution methods.

-- For the adjoint implementation, the abstracted functions, and their state and design variable derivatives are suffcient to implement an adjoint gradient assembly framework.
+- For adjoint implementation, the abstracted functions, and their state and design variable derivatives are sufficient to implement an adjoint gradient assembly framework.

-This <strong> physics-agnostic perspective</strong> keeps the implementation abstracted from the physics, and thus the framework can be configured in different ways for the particular problem setup.
+I take a <strong> physics-agnostic </strong>perspective to keep the implementation abstracted from the physics, and thus the framework can be configured in different ways for the particular problem setup.
 This holds in a logical sense because the physical interpretation of what the states are in reality does not matter to computational mathematics frameworks.

 {::nomarkdown}
 </div>